 The VPL Life Modules

 The Life Modules team at VPL works on developing models of how biological processes – such as photosynthesis, breathing, and decay of organic materials – work on a planetary scale.
 When this is combined with the work of the atmospheric and planetary modeling teams, we are able simulate how these processes impact the atmosphere and climate of a planet.
 This information, then, helps us understand how might be able to detect whether or not a planet has life by looking at its atmosphere and surface.
-The Life Modules team has engaged in previous work coupling 1D models in the VPL’s suite of planetary models, and current work now focuses on biosphere models that simulate geographic distributions of life adapted to different climate zones and capable of coupling to 3D general circulation models (GCMs).
+The Life Modules team has engaged in previous work coupling early Earth biogeochemistry and 1D models in the VPL’s suite of planetary models.
+Current work now focuses on biosphere models that simulate geographic distributions of life adapted to different climate zones and capable of coupling to 3D general circulation models (GCMs).
 Current project areas are: 1) development of a model of land-based ecosystem dynamics suitable for coupling with GCMs and generalizable for alternative planetary parameters, and 2) coupling of an ocean biogeochemistry model to GCMs.

-NASA Ocean Biogeochemical Model (NOBM) (Gregg, collaborators at NASA GISS, NASA GSFC).
-The NOBM is a model previously developed at NASA GSFC that is now being integrated within two modeling systems: the GISS Model E and GMAO GEOS-5 Earth system models.
-NOBM has been successfully integrated into GISS Model E and has been applied for post-industrial carbon cycling.
-A paper is being drafted to be submitted to Ocean Modelling.
-Efforts to integrate into GEOS-5 are continuing, and the model has been partially integrated under the protocols of the Earth System Modeling Framework.
+NASA Ocean Biogeochemical Model (NOBM): The NOBM is a model previously developed at NASA GSFC and is now being integrated within two modeling systems: the GISS Model E and GMAO GEOS-5 Earth system models.
+NOBM has been successfully integrated into GISS Model E and has been used to simulate post-industrial carbon cycling.
+Efforts to integrate into GEOS-5 are nearly complete, and the model has been fully integrated under the protocols of the Earth System Modeling Framework.
 Results are promising but there are differences between the GMAO Earth System model and the standalone data-driven model that remain unresolved.

 PROJECT INVESTIGATORS:Watson Gregg